MaraValean/Bakery/README.md

 # Bakery
-An console application written in C for managing a bakery.
+A console application written in C for managing a bakery.
 Includes undo/redo, filter and tests.

 Mary runs her family's bakery, “Bread'n Bagel”.
 Every day she struggles with keeping up to date with available stocks of raw materials and would like a program to help her manage the business more effectively.
 Each Material used in the bakery has: a name, a supplier, a quantity and the expiration date.
 Mary wants a software application that helps her in the following ways: